 As it sometimes happens, a few stylishly dishonest words and a single facial expression was enough for me to conclude that I was communicating with a more perceptive intelligence than I commonly encounter when headhunting for human resources, and so I abandoned my usual tactic of speaking as if my listeners’ mental capacities combine the attention span of mosquitoes with the acuity of senile dromedaries, and instead talked to her as to a businessman who is able to follow my reasoning, but not necessarily able to avoid signing a contract that will be as unfavorable to his interests as it is favorable to my own.

 She uncrossed and recrossed her legs again.
 “And who are you now holding in your left arm?
-Did she strike a deal with you as well?” she asked in a tone that glazed a thin layer of lighthearted mockery over the type of wounded, biting sarcasm that’s born from some past anguish.
-(Her attitude was certainly unjustified by recent circumstances, as her life in the spurned pasha’s harem would have been far easier than my daily grind slaving away in the slaving industry.)
+Did she strike a deal with you as well?” she asked in a tone that glazed a thin layer of lighthearted mockery over a wounded, biting sarcasm surely born from some past anguish.
+(Her attitude was at any rate unjustified by recent circumstances, as her life in the spurned pasha’s harem would have been far easier than my daily grind slaving away in the slaving industry.)

 When I became aware I was still embracing my pleasantly uncomplaining passenger, I dropped her suddenly, causing a splash of water that echoed loudly in the stone-encircled space.

 “Ah yes, well, not exactly; that is . . . .
 At any rate, she is quite dead, and no longer cause for feminine jealousy.
 I will explain her role in our arrangement later.”

 Then I recovered myself and went on in better form.